kevintuhumury/dashing-fitbit/README.md

 Now run `bundle install`.

 ## Authorization

+If you're already using the [Fitbit Leaderboard](https://github.com/kevintuhumury/dashing-fitbit-leaderboard) widget, you've already authenticated with the Fitbit API.
+Therefor you can skip this part of the README and continue with the '[Usage](https://github.com/kevintuhumury/dashing-fitbit#usage)' section.
+If not, keep on reading.

 To actually use the widget on your own Dashboard, you'll have to [request](https://dev.fitbit.com/apps/new) an API key and shared secret from Fitbit.
 The steps below will take you through the entire process.